Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

 \subsection{Observables with uncertainties due to the form factors}

 As mentioned in subsection~\ref{subsec:Cross section}, one of the reasons that we adopt the LQCD calculations of the $\Lambda_c\to N$ transition form factors is that they provide us with an error estimation.
 Yet our calculation has only involved the central values of these inputs so far.
-In this subsection, we study how our predictions of the observables are affects by the uncertainties of these form factors.
+In this subsection, we study how our predictions of the observables are affected by the uncertainties of these form factors.
 As a simple illustration, we focus on the NP scenarios in the presence of the WCs $g^R_V$ and $g^R_S$, and consider only the $Q^2$-dependent observables, i.e., the differential cross section and the polarizations $P^{l,h}_a$.
 To this end, we firstly scan randomly $g^R_V$ and $g^R_S$ within the available parameter space shown in Fig.~\ref{fig:constraints} and propagate the uncertainties of the form factors to each observable for all the allowed data points of $g^R_V$ and $g^R_S$.
 We then plot in Figs.~\ref{fig:ErrorL} and \ref{fig:ErrorH} the central, upper, and lower values of each observable in blue, green, and red accordingly, instead of presenting them in error bars.
 In this way, the combined regions of the green and red ones as well as the regions between them can be naively understood as the overall uncertainty of the observable considered.

-From Figs.~\ref{fig:ErrorL} and \ref{fig:ErrorH}, we see that none of the observables in the $g^R_V$ scenario suffers too much from the uncertainties of the form factors in general, and the dominant factor determining the overall shape of these observables is still the vast available parameter space of $g^R_V$.
-The situation in the $g^R_S$ scenario is, on the other hand, quite contrary.
-The large blank spaces between the blue and green (red) regions represent the impacts on the observables from the uncertainties of the form factors, which clearly dwarf the effect of the WC $g^R_S$ due to the stringent experimental constraint on it.
+From Figs.~\ref{fig:ErrorL} and \ref{fig:ErrorH}, we see that there exist large overlaps among the three colored regions in the low-$Q^2$ region for each observable in the $g^R_V$ scenario, indicating that the dominant factor determining the overall shape of these observables is still due to the vast available parameter space of $g^R_V$.
+But the impact from the uncertainties of the form factors becomes gradually distinct, particularly in the relatively high-$Q^2$ region where the uncertainty from the form factors for each observable can more than double.
+As for the $g^R_S$ scenario, the large blank spaces between the blue and green (red) regions represent the impacts on the observables from the uncertainties of the form factors, which clearly dwarf the effect of the WC $g^R_S$ due to the stringent experimental constraint on it.
 The only exceptions are $P^l_T$ and $P^h_T$ in both NP scenarios, on which the impacts from the uncertainties of the form factors and the available parameter space of the WCs seem comparable.
 These observations can be easily applied to other NP scenarios too.